The DynaPro KN95 Respirator is a five laminate design, with dual non woven and melt blown layers as well as a single hot air cotton layer.

 Testers performed 50 types of action on 10 DynaPro KN95 Respirator samples.
 All resulted in TIL levels below 11%, with the highest recorded TIL being 6.0%.
 For the 10 samples tested, all recorded TIL levels were under 8%, with the highest recorded level at 5.6%

 Among other things, TIL is a function of the effectiveness of the seal between the facial contours of the wearer and the edges of the respirator.
 It is important to note that respirators that conform to the NIOSH standard do not have to demonstrate any stated TIL levels.

 DynaPro KN95 Respirator Design – Head Strap Harnessing

-This is in contrast to the earloop harness common among other KN95 respirators.
+The DynaPro KN95 respirator uses a head strap harness.This is in contrast to the ear loop harness common among other KN95 respirators.
 In general, head straps result in a more effective seal than the earloop design.
 A recent NIOSH study has unearthed evidence indicating greater difficulty achieving a close fit when using an earloop harness.

 Athough a respirator needs to have a high filtration rate to be effective, it is equally important that the seal around the contours of the face should be airtight to eliminate the risk of inward leakage of the 3-5 micron sized particles against which it needs to be effective.

 In addition to the head strap design’s superior facial fit, it also results in a more comfortable wearing experience.
-The pressure of earloops against the backs of the ears can become uncomfortable over extended wearing periods.
+The pressure of ear loops against the backs of the ears can become uncomfortable over extended wearing periods.